-For those of us left unsated by the critically acclaimed Video Nasties: Moral Panic, Censorship, & Videotape, director Jake West and producer Marc Morris return for a second instalment of the revealing documentary in Video Nasties: Draconian Days.
+For those of us left unsated by the critically acclaimed Video Nasties: Moral Panic, Censorship, & Videotape, director Jake West and producer Marc Morris return for a second instalment of the revealing documentary.
 This time the duo tackle everything that came after the 1984 Video recordings Act, filling in the blanks on how the horror fan base reacted to the Nazi-like censorship of the so-called Video Nasties.

 For any younger horror fans, those of us who didn’t live in the treacherous times of home raids, jail time for ownership, and the troubles of cross-continental smuggling, Draconian Days seems just as preposterous as Moral Panic.
 By that I’m referring to the sordid mess of legislation enacted by a group of self-righteous conservative moral rights activists to ban flagrant use of tit and gore, not the documentaries themselves.
 The world Morris and West present to us is worrying indeed.

 Where the first documentary ended on a note of caution, contextualising the Video Nasties mess as a frankly mind-boggling encroachment on civil liberties, Draconian Days, looks at the fallout of the act and the effects it had on forming the modern-day horror fan base.
 A plethora of intriguing interviews and footage make this just as fascinating and entertaining a watch as the first, and once the film has dispensed with a ten minute recap of the first (which seems oddly wasteful) the film drive forward into mostly new territory.